 That being said, Bonilla's isn't the only deferred-payment deal ever made.
 In fact, the Mets also have a similar deal with Bret Saberhagen that began payment in 2004 and will last for 25 years.
 Bruce Sutter had a deferred-payment deal with the Braves, and Max Scherzer actually has one with the Washington Nationals.

 These days, the Mets are no longer owned by the Wilpons.
-Instead, Steve Cohen owns the team, and he’s the richest owner in MLB.
+Instead, Steve Cohen owns the team, and he's the richest owner in MLB.
 He should have no problem handling Bobby Bonilla Day.
 In fact, one of the ideas Cohen pitched in his early days as Mets owner was treating Bobby Bonilla Day like a National Baseball Holiday.
 Bring the former Mets slugger back to Flushing, have him throw out the first pitch, give away t-shirts, the whole nine yards.

 Speaking of the home run hitter, six-time All-Star and World Series champion, according to Celebrity Net Worth, Bobby Bonilla's estimated net worth is $20 million.
 Of course, he also knows that he has almost $1.2 million coming to him until 2035, when he will be 72.

 He's set for life, and for that he can thank his agent for his shrewd wheeling and dealing.
 Well, and also his skills as a professional baseball player.

 This article was originally published on June 25, 2021, and has been updated since.